A-jha383/CloudSkillsChallengeStudySession/README.md

 ## What students will learn

-In this project, you will learn about **regression** - a family of Machine Learning algorithms used to make numerical predictions based on data.
-We will learn how to use **Low-Code/No-Code** tools in [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning/?WT.mc_id=academic-56424-dmitryso) to train and deploy  a regression model.
+In this project, you will learn how to train a classification model with no-code AutoML using Azure Machine Learning automated ML in the Azure Machine Learning studio.
+This classification model predicts if a client will subscribe to a fixed term deposit with a financial institution.

 ## Prerequisites